lucaszischka/BottomSheet/README.md

                 .padding(.vertical, 8)
                 .padding(.horizontal, 5)
                 .background(RoundedRectangle(cornerRadius: 10).fill(Color(UIColor.quaternaryLabel)))
-                .padding(.bottom)
+                .padding([.horizontal, .bottom])
                 //When you tap the SearchBar, the BottomSheet moves to the .top position to make room for the keyboard.
                 .onTapGesture {
-                    self.bottomSheetPosition = .top
+                    self.bottomSheetPosition = .relativeTop(0.975)
                 }
             }) {
                 //The list of nouns that will be filtered by the searchText.
                 ForEach(self.filteredWords, id: \.self) { word in
                     Text(word)
                         .font(.title)